top of page

 by Lena Wolf, Christoph Heuer, Ester Salguero

-Her ancestors had been among the Germans invited by Catherine the Great in the 18th century to settle in the Russian Empire, farming its land for more than seven generations.
-But everything changed in 1941, when Nazi Germany invaded the Soviet Union.
-Overnight, being German became a crime.
-Over a million ethnic Germans, including Lena’s family from the village of Blumenfeld in Ukraine, were labelled “enemies of the people,” accused of espionage, and deported to remote regions of Siberia and Kazakhstan.
-As “special settlers,” they endured years of forced labour and hunger while their language, faith, and culture were systematically erased.
+Her ancestors were among the Germans invited by Catherine the Great to settle in the Russian Empire, farming its land for more than seven generations.
+Everything changed in 1941.
+Overnight, being Soviet German became a crime.
+Over a million ethnic Germans, including Lena’s family from the village of Blumenfeld in present-day Ukraine, were labelled “enemies of the people” and deported to remote regions of Siberia and Kazakhstan.
+As “special settlers,” they endured forced labour and lived under a special settlement regime, while their language, faith, and culture were systematically erased.
+These injustices were never officially acknowledged and remain largely unknown in Russia today.

 A Powerful and Personal Journey into a Forgotten History